Menu

 Monday, September 18th, 2017

-Come meet Diana Gallagher, author of Lessons in Falling, this Saturday (9/23) at Barnes & Noble for the B-Fest Teen Festival in Marlton, NJ.
+Come meet Diana Gallagher, author of Lessons in Falling, this Saturday (9/23) at for the B-Fest Teen Festival in Marlton, NJ.
 This even will start at 1 pm and run till 3 pm.
 There will be fan related events Diana will be participating in, including some trivia so be sure to strap on your thinking caps.
 The author will also be doing signings for her book, so make sure to pick up a copy and say hello and get ready to dive into the world of gymnastics while being a teen.

 20,000 Leagues (& Books) Under the Street